Varun060904/BMI_calculator/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-Please head over to Lib/main.dart for the main code.
+Please head over to lib folder for the dart files.
 A few resources for this Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)